rt-net/crane_x7_ros/crane_x7_examples/README.md

 ### teaching_example.py

-This is an example code to generate an motion trajectory with direct teaching.
+This is an example to generate an motion trajectory with direct teaching.

 User can operate CRANE-X7 directly because the PID gains of servo motors will be small values.